 The Aviation Law Review: Argentina

-The National Civil Aviation Administration (ANAC), created by Executive Decree No. 239/2007, is the governmental entity in charge of civil aviation matters, which monitors compliance with the Argentine Aeronautical Code (Law No. 17,285), the Air Policy (Law No. 19,030), international treaties and agreements, and all applicable regulations concerning civil air transportation.
+The National Civil Aviation Administration (ANAC), created by Executive Decree No. 239/2007, is the government entity in charge of civil aviation matters, which monitors compliance with the Argentine Aeronautical Code (Law No. 17,285), the Air Policy (Law No. 19,030), international treaties and agreements, and all applicable regulations concerning civil air transportation.

 Slots are granted by ANAC taking into account international agreements in relation to air traffic rights and the previous approval by the Argentine Air Force and airport authorities as set forth by Executive Decree No. 1770/2007 and Resolution ANAC No. 764/2010.